pouchdb/pouchdb/docs/custom.md

 ### pouchdb-browser

 The `pouchdb-browser` preset contains the version of PouchDB that is designed for the browser.
-In particular, it ships with the IndexedDB and WebSQL adapters as its default adapters.
+In particular, it ships with the IndexedDB adapter as its default adapter.
 It also contains the replication, HTTP, and map/reduce plugins.

 Use this preset if you only want to use PouchDB in the browser, and don't want to use it in Node.js.
 (E.g. to avoid installing LevelDB.)